nowakowsk/dukcpp/README.md

 #### Static prototypes

-But what about situations where we can't do that explicitly?
-For example, when an object is returned from C++ function called in ES context.
+But what about situations where we can't specify the prototype explicitly?
+For example, when an object is returned from a C++ function called in ES context.
 In this case, we don't have information about our object's prototype.

 To solve that, dukcpp introduces static prototypes.
-They are defined by specializing `duk::class_traits` class template, and defining a static `prototype_heap_ptr` function.
+They are defined by specializing `duk::class_traits_prototype` class template, and defining a static `get` function, which returns heap pointer to prototype `Object` for a given C++ type.

 ```cpp
 #include <duk/class.h>